brambogaerts/mapper/README.md

-# Forum screen
+# Mapper
-Information screen with public transport-, traffic-, and floor information for the Forum building.
+Application to make simple animations and arrange media.